Starch: Use as food additive

-Use in pharmaceutical industry

-In the pharmaceutical industry, starch is also used as an excipient, as tablet disintegrant, and as binder.

 Resistant starch

 Resistant starch is starch that escapes digestion in the small intestine of healthy individuals.
 High-amylose starch from wheat or corn has a higher gelatinization temperature than other types of starch, and retains its resistant starch content through baking, mild extrusion and other food processing techniques.
 It is used as an insoluble dietary fiber in processed foods such as bread, pasta, cookies, crackers, pretzels and other low moisture foods.
 It is also utilized as a dietary supplement for its health benefits.
 Published studies have shown that resistant starch helps to improve insulin sensitivity, reduces pro-inflammatory biomarkers interleukin 6 and tumor necrosis factor alpha and improves markers of colonic function.

 It has been suggested that resistant starch contributes to the health benefits of intact whole grains.

 Synthetic starch

-In 2021, researchers reported the world's first artificial synthesis of starch in the laboratory.
-A cell-free chemoenzymatic process was used to synthesize starch from CO2 and hydrogen.
-If the process is viable and can be scaled, it could substantially reduce land-, pesticide- and water-use as well as greenhouse gas emissions while increasing food security.
+A cell-free chemoenzymatic process has been demonstrated to synthesize starch from CO2 and hydrogen.
 The chemical pathway of 11 core reactions was drafted by computational pathway design and converts CO2 to starch at a rate that is ~8.5-fold higher than starch synthesis in maize.